 Sustainability and Social Responsibility

-As the UK’s production hubs expand to meet the growing demand for content, maintaining the highest standards of social and environmental responsibility has become increasingly important.
+The UK’s production hubs have always strived to maintain the highest standards for social and environmental responsibility.
 The British Film Commission supports productions in the following areas:

 Mental Health and Wellbeing

-We have helped productions support their crews by funding counselling sessions and providing wellbeing resources as well as by connecting clients with a wide range of mental health and wellbeing consultancies and specialists as needed.
-We work closely with leading organisations and specialists to ensure crew wellbeing is prioritised throughout production:
+We have helped productions support their crews by funding and providing wellbeing resources, as well as connecting them with consultancies and specialists.
+These include:

 • Through partnerships with organisations like Solas Mind, we’ve provided over 300 one-to-one counselling sessions for crews on inward investment productions in the UK.
 We also supported 6ft From the Spotlight’s flagship Wellbeing Facilitator training.

 • The Film and TV Charity offers a 24/7 Support Line and a range of practical and emotional assistance.
-BFC support the charity’s Looking Glass research and sit on steering groups advising on development of the charity’s Whole Picture Toolkit and Mentally Healthy Production resourcesWe promote initiatives such as the BFI and BAFTA-backed employer Action List to tackle bullying, harassment and racism.
+BFC supports the charity’s Looking Glass research and sit on steering groups advising on development of the charity’s Whole Picture Toolkit and Mentally Healthy Production Standards.

 Inclusion, Diversity, Equality and Accessibility (IDEA)

-The British Film Commission works closely with specialist organisations looking to increase opportunities for individuals from underrepresented backgrounds as well as champions IDEA through targeted funding, including
+We work closely with specialist organisations looking to increase opportunities for individuals from underrepresented backgrounds.
+We champion IDEA through annual targeted funding.
+Examples of projects we have funded include:

 • Research and development work for the Access Coordinator role.